+Withinto

+ENGL-200 Writing in Co ntext

+ENGL-235 Introduction t o Creative Writing I

+ENGL-236 Introduction t o Creative Writing II

+ENGL-335 Written Comr nunication for Business

+ENGL-376 Advanced Co mposition

+ENGL-377 Argumentativ e Prose

-ENGL-377 Argumentative Prose ENGL-384/385 Creative Writing: Poetry I and II ENGL-386/387 Creative Writing: Fiction I and II
+ENGL-384/385 Creative Writing: Poetry I and II

+ENGL-386/387 Creative Writing: Fiction I and II

-Free Electives: Choose 6 hours from any 200 or 300 literature or writing course offered by the department, with the exception of gen ed courses (ENGL 201, 202, or 203),
+Free Electives: Choose 6 hours from any 200 or 300 literature or writing course offered by the department, with the exception of Gen Ed courses (ENGL 201, 202, or 203).

-Note: While students may not take more than 9 hours under any one category of directed electives, they may take 6 hours of free electives from any category, thus it is possible for students to create their own concentration of 15 hours in one category, such as 15 hours in Writing or American Literature (9 hours of directed electives + 6 hours of free electives).
+Note: While students may not take more than 9 hours under any one category of directed electives, they may take 6 hours of free electives from any category.
+Thus it is possible for students to create their own concentration of 15 hours in one category, such as 15 hours in Writing or American Literature (9 hours of directed electives + 6 hours of free electives).

-Major in English (Secondary Education) for the Bachelor of Arts Degree
+Major in English/Secondary Education for the Bachelor of Arts Degree

-See Dr. G. Brodsky, advisor
+See Dr. G. Brodsky, Advisor, CLS-2006

-Because teachers of English in secondary schools are typically required to teach a broad language arts curriculum, this interdisciplinary program combines English, linguistics, reading, and speech and performing arts, and provides excellent preparation for classroom teaching, allowing program graduates to compete favorably for available positions.
+Teachers of English in secondary schools are typically required to teach a broad language arts curriculum.
+This interdisciplinary program combines literature, linguistics, reading, composition, and speech, providing excellent preparation for classroom teaching.

-In order to meet the language arts/humanities requirements for certification, students are required to take ENGL-101 Writing I, ENGL-102 Writing II, SPCH-COMM-101 Foundations of Communication, and LING-201 Introduction to General Linguistics.
+In order to meet the language arts/humanities requirements for certification, students are required to take ENGL-101 Writing I, ENGL-102 Writing II, SPCH-COMM-101 Foundations of Communication.

 NOTE: The required professional education courses must be completed in addition to the requirements listed below.
-Refer to the Secondary section of this catalog for additional information.
+Refer to the Secondary Education section of this catalog for additional information.

-No more than 12 hours at the 200-1evel may count towards fulfilling the major requirements.
+- No more than 15 hours may be transferred into the major in English. - No more than 15 hours at the 200 level may count towards fulfilling the major requirements.